Join Us

 Check the Bulb

-Start your troubleshooting by examining the bulb:
+Begin your troubleshooting by inspecting the bulb:

 1. Remove the bulb from the fixture.